Best Time to Eat Eggs for Weight Loss

 • 5 grams of fat

-It's impossible to talk about eggs without bringing up cholesterol, because that's what many people think of when the topic of eggs comes up.
-We were taught to only eat egg whites because the yolks were high in cholesterol and basically the poster child for heart disease.
+It's impossible to talk about eggs without bringing up cholesterol because that's what many people think of when the topic of eggs comes up.
+Most people were taught only to eat egg whites because the yolks from whole eggs are high in dietary cholesterol.
+In some ways, eggs became a poster child for what not to eat for heart health.

 Nutrition science adapts and constantly changes as we learn more and more research comes out.
 It turns out that it's saturated fat that tends to increase cholesterol and not dietary sources of cholesterol.
-Overall the evidence suggests eggs have little impact on your cholesterol levels.5
+Overall, the evidence suggests that eggs have little impact on your cholesterol levels.10

-However, the overall quality of your diet in combination is important.
-Focusing on diet choices—like reducing refined carbohydrates and processed foods and increasing fiber-rich produce—matters much more for heart disease risk.6
+However, the overall quality of your diet, in combination with all nutrients, is important.
+Focusing on the healthiest diet choices—like reducing refined carbohydrates and processed foods and increasing fiber-rich produce—matters much more for heart disease risk.11

 <p class="pro-tip"><strong>Learn more about </strong> <a href="/blog/lower-blood-sugar-cholesterol">lowering cholesterol and blood sugar</a>.</p>